 We have grown and may continue to grow our business through acquisitions, asset purchases and other types of transactions, including the transfer of products from our customers and their suppliers.
+Most recently, we acquired Exception EMS Ltd. in September 2016.
 Acquisitions and other strategic transactions typically involve many risks, including the following:

-- the integration of the acquired assets and facilities into our business may be difficult, time-consuming and costly, and may adversely impact our profitability; - we may lose key employees of the acquired companies or divisions; - we may issue additional ordinary shares, which would dilute our current shareholders' percentage ownership in us; - we may incur indebtedness to pay for the transactions; - we may assume liabilities, some of which may be unknown at the time of the transactions; - we may record goodwill and non-amortizable intangible assets that will be subject to impairment testing and potential periodic impairment charges; - we may incur amortization expenses related to certain intangible assets; - we may devote significant resources to transactions that may not ultimately yield anticipated benefits; - we may incur greater than expected expenses or lower than expected revenues; - we may assume obligations with respect to regulatory requirements, including environmental regulations, which may prove more burdensome than expected; or - · we may become subject to litigation.
+- the integration of the acquired assets, information systems and facilities into our business may be difficult, time-consuming and costly, and may adversely impact our profitability; - we may lose key employees of the acquired companies or divisions; - · we may issue additional ordinary shares, which would dilute our current shareholders' percentage ownership in us; - we may incur indebtedness to pay for the transactions; - we may assume liabilities, some of which may be unknown at the time of the transactions; - we may record goodwill and non-amortizable intangible assets that will be subject to impairment testing and potential periodic impairment charges; - we may incur amortization expenses related to certain intangible assets; - we may devote significant resources to transactions that may not ultimately yield anticipated benefits; - we may incur greater than expected expenses or lower than expected revenues; - we may assume obligations with respect to regulatory requirements, including environmental regulations, which may prove more burdensome than expected; or - we may become subject to litigation.

-Acquisitions are inherently risky, and we can provide no assurance that our previous or future acquisitions will be successful or will not harm our business, financial condition and operating results.
+Acquisitions are inherently risky, and we can provide no assurance that the acquisition of Exception EMS or any future acquisitions will be successful or will not harm our business, financial condition and operating results.